tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 The conformance testing data are in two files, one containing normal data values, the other containing test cases containing non-printing characters.

 1. [TG2_test_validation_data.csv](./TG2_test_validation_data.csv) - file containing data values that might be expected to be encountered in real-world data.
-2. [TG2_test_validation_data_nonprintingchars.csv](./TG2_test_validation_data_nonprintingchars.csv) - file containing non-printing characters for testing implementation of `bdq:Empty`.
+2. [TG2_test_validation_data_nonprintingchars.csv](./TG2_test_validation_data_nonprintingchars.csv) - file containing non-printing characters for testing implementation of `bdqval:Empty`.

 Both of these files have the same set of columns, but the latter has rows that contain input values for selected [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) that are either the `0x00` null character (e.g., `dwc:scientificName="0x00"`), or a pair of ASCII control characters (`0x0E` and `0x0F`, e.g., `dwc:day="0x0E0x0F`).
-This file is intended to validate that Test implementations are consistently evaluating inputs as consistent with the definition of `bdq:Empty`.
+This file is intended to validate that Test implementations are consistently evaluating inputs as consistent with the definition of `bdqval:Empty`.

 The non-printing characters file MUST only be edited with a tool that will maintain the non-printing characters.